markonomikon/shortcuts-archive/README.md

 so it's a good idea to check the official documentation or the application itself for the most up-to-date information.
 Check it here: https://dbeaver.com/docs/wiki/Shortcuts/

-#### what is DBeaver?

-Open-source database tool for connecting, querying, and managing databases with versatile support for different systems.

 ## Eclipse
+Open-source integrated development environment (IDE) for coding, debugging, and building software across multiple programming languages.

-Note that these shortcuts are based on the default keybindings in Eclipse IDE.
+**Note**: that these shortcuts are based on the default keybindings in Eclipse IDE.
 - **Ctrl + Space**: Content Assist.
 Displays suggestions for code completion as you type.
 - **Ctrl + Shift + O**: Organize Imports.
 Automatically adds or removes import statements for classes used in your code.
 - **Ctrl + Shift + F**: Format Code.
 Automatically formats your code according to your coding style settings.